emilyjspencer/Questions-checklist/Java.md

 * What does intern() do
 * What does hashCode() do
 * What does getChars() do
+* What is enum short for
+* How do you create an enum
+* When should be use an enum
+* What are the differences between classes and enums
 * What is n+
 * What is n*
 * What is n?